Scott Dixon blazes to Indy 500 pole in record 234 mph run

 “This is what real competitors want, true competitors want this,” Ganassi said before the session.
 “This is a moment made for champions.”

-VeeKay on Saturday had posted the third-fastest qualifying run in track history but didn’t have enough for Dixon’s big, big laps.
+The 21-year-old VeeKay on Saturday posted the third-fastest qualifying run in track history but didn’t have enough for Dixon’s big, big laps.
 Palou, who averaged 233.499, qualified second alongside his teammate and VeeKay was third at 233.385.

+Palou, who led 35 laps last year and finished second to Helio Castroneves, said he knew he’d be beaten by his teammate.

+“There was not a lot of nerves, I kinda knew he was going to get it,” Palou said.
+“I was super comfortable and I did everything I had.
+I kind of wish because Scott already had four poles here, he could have given me one, but he doesn’t share much.”

 Carpenter was fourth and followed by Ericsson and Kanaan, who at 232.372 was the slowest of the final six shootout.
 But even the slowest cars were flying around Indy, which hasn’t seen speeds like these since 1996.

-Kanaan’s lap would have been the eighth-fastest qualifying run in the record books written before the drivers rewrote history this weekend.
+Kanaan’s four laps would have been the eighth-fastest qualifying run in the record books written before the drivers rewrote history this weekend.
+The 32 cars that turned qualifying laps did so at an average of 231.034, making next Sunday’s field the fastest in race history.

 More AP auto racing: https://apnews.com/hub/auto-racing and https://twitter.com/AP_Sports